 Please refer to the New Zealand Food and Agricultural Imports Regulations Standard (FAIRS) Export Certificate Report for specific import certification requirement for products entering New Zealand.
-The New Zealand FAIRS Export Certificate Reports can be found at: http://gain.fas.usda.gov/Lists/Advanced%20Search/AllItems.aspx; choose the custom date required; then the category - Exporter Assistance/Food and Agricultural Imports Regulations Standard Export Certificate Report; country - New Zealand; and post - Wellington.
+The New Zealand FAIRS Export Certificate Reports can be found here.
+Choose the custom date required; then the category - Exporter Assistance/Food and Agricultural Imports Regulations Standard Export Certificate Report; country - New Zealand; and post - Wellington.